SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 ## Requirements

-The requirements to follow the exercises in this repository, including hardware and software, are detailed in the [prerequisites](prerequisites.md) file.
+The requirements to follow the exercises in this repository, including hardware and software, are detailed in the [Prerequisites](Prerequisites.md) file.

 ## Download and installation

 To follow the workshop it is necesseray to deploy the backend in your SAP Cloud Platform account.
-This will be described in the [Setup Cloud Foundry]() file.
+This will be described in the [Setup Guide](Setup Guide.md) file.

 ## How to obtain support